adrienpayong/Fruit-detection-using-YOLOv5/README.md

 In YOLOv4, [CSPDarknet53](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w28/Wang_CSPNet_A_New_Backbone_That_Can_Enhance_Learning_Capability_of_CVPRW_2020_paper.pdf) is utilized as a backbone and [SPP](https://arxiv.org/abs/1406.4729) block to increase the receptive field, which isolates the essential features, and the network operation performance is not reduced.
 PAN is used to aggregate parameters from multiple backbone levels.
 For YOLOv4, the YOLOv3 (anchor-based) head is utilized.
+YOLOv4 included two new data augmentation methods: Mosaic and Self-Adversarial Training (SAT).
+[Mosaic](https://arxiv.org/pdf/2004.10934.pdf) is a combination of four training images.
+Self-Adversarial Training is divided into two stages: forward and backward.
+In the first step, the network modifies merely the image rather than the weights.
+The network is trained to detect an object on the changed image in the second step.